sspverif/ssbee/Readme.md

 ## Installation

+Requirements:

-You need a somewhat recent Rust toolchain.
+- A somewhat recent Rust toolchain.
 If you don't have that, look into [rustup].
+- CVC5 installed and in the `PATH` (not needed for building domino, but for running it)

 Install the tool using `cargo install --git https://github.com/domino-lang/domino domino`.
 Ensure that the installed binary is in your `PATH`.
 (By default, Cargo installs to (`~/.cargo/bin`).)

 ## Usage

 Enter a project directory and run `domino prove`.
 To get an idea how a project is structured, see the `example-projects/hello-world` directory (sorry, proper documentation is on the roadmap).

 To generate LaTeX for a project, use `domino latex`.
 The output will be in `_build/latex`, relative to the project root.